Charles Curtis: Post–vice presidency (1933–1936)

-Curtis decided to stay in Washington, D.C., to resume his legal career, as he had a wide network of professional contacts from his long career in Congress and the executive branch.
+Curtis stayed in Washington, D.C. to resume his legal career, as he had a wide network of professional contacts from his long career in Congress and the executive branch.
 He participated in one of the earliest known triathlons in the city.

+Death

 Curtis died from a heart attack on February 8, 1936, at the age of 76.
 By his wishes, his body was returned to Kansas and buried next to his wife at the Topeka Cemetery.

 Legacy and honors

 Curtis was the first multiracial person to serve as Vice President of the United States, and was the only one until Kamala Harris was inaugurated in 2021.
 Curtis was also the only United States vice president to have inaugurated the Olympic Games.
 Over the course of his career, Curtis was featured on the cover of Time magazine on three occasions.
 Two of these appearances – on December 20, 1926, and June 18, 1928 – occurred while Curtis was a senator.
 The third occasion was December 5, 1932, during the final months of his vice presidency.

 Curtis's house in Topeka, Kansas, is now operated as a historic house museum known as the Charles Curtis House Museum.
 It is listed on the National Register of Historic Places and designated as a state historic site.